webplatform/docs/css/properties/background/index.md

 {{API_Name}}
 {{Summary_Section|This background property is a shorthand property for setting the color, position, size, repeat, clip, origin, attachment, and image of the element.

 The background- properties provide fundamental styles to an element, such as color, image, and position.
 CSS3 adds more properties for handling backgrounds, including properties that improve the mobile web experience.
-Many CSS background- properties can be set, at the same time, with this background property.
+Many CSS background properties can be set, at the same time, with this background property.
 }}
 {{CSS Property
 |Initial value=see individual properties: * [[css/properties/background-color|background-color]] * [[css/properties/background-position|background-position]] * [[css/properties/background-size|background-size]] * [[css/properties/background-repeat|background-repeat]] * [[css/properties/background-attachment|background-attachment]] * [[css/properties/background-clip|background-clip]] * [[css/properties/background-origin|background-origin]] * [[css/properties/background-image|background-image]]